Nesvilab/MSFragger/tutorial_msstats.md

-## Running MSstats using MSstats.csv from IMQuant
+## Running MSstats using MSstats.csv from IonQuant

-Using the .d folders (raw TIMS-TOF PASEF data) as input according to the [FragPipe tutorial](https://msfragger.nesvilab.org/tutorial_fragpipe.html#for-reports-with-results-from-different-fractionated-replicates-shown-in-separate-columns), IMQuant can generate a [MSstats](https://bioconductor.org/packages/release/bioc/html/MSstats.html) compatible file `MSstats.csv`.
+Using the .d folders (raw TIMS-TOF PASEF data) as input according to the [FragPipe tutorial](https://msfragger.nesvilab.org/tutorial_fragpipe.html#for-reports-with-results-from-different-fractionated-replicates-shown-in-separate-columns), IonQuant can generate a [MSstats](https://bioconductor.org/packages/release/bioc/html/MSstats.html) compatible file `MSstats.csv`.
 Given an experimental setup that looks like this in the 'Select LC/MS Files' tab of FragPipe:

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_LCMS_msstats.png" width="450"/>

-The `MSstats.csv` file output from IMQuant (via FragPipe) will look something like this:
+The `MSstats.csv` file output from IonQuant (via FragPipe) will look something like this:

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_table_to_msstats.png" width="700"/>